 The experimental approach solved this challenge by introducing controlled choice settings.
-The experimenter could control and randomly vary all aspects of the choice situations, allowing the creation of the necessary variation to reveal preferences over consumption goods and other features, such as fairness concerns.
-The early experiments in economics focused on agents in the market for goods and services (e.g., Smith, 1962; Plott, 1986).
+The experimenter could control and randomly vary all aspects of the choice situations, allowing the creation of the necessary variation to reveal preferences over various goods.
+The early experiments in economics focused on agents in the market for consumption goods and services (e.g., Smith, 1962; Plott, 1986).
 However, later experiments were also extremely important for identifying social preferences and fairness concerns and for showing how individuals incorporate these motives in conjunction with material self-interests.